DavidStevensonVtex/Linux/The-Linux-Command-Line/ch11/environment.md

 #### What's  in a Startup File?

 A typical .bash_profile might run ~/.bashrc (if it exists) to get aliases and functions, set and export the PATH variable.
+Ubuntu uses ~/.profile instead of ~/.bash_profile.

+### Modifying the Environment

+#### Which Files Should We Modify?

+To modify your PATH or define additional environment variables, place those changes in _.bash_profile_ (or .profile in Ubuntu).

+Otherwise, place changes in ~/.bashrc.